US SEC Delays Certain Assets From Enforcement Under New Disclosure Rule | ExBulletin

 Bond trade associations, including Bond Dealers of America and the Securities Industry and Financial Markets Association, have written to regulators telling them the amended rules will have a significant deleterious effect on government and corporate bond markets. , and pleaded for an explicit stay, or more time to comply, the FT reported.

-The SEC Friday letter is a response to such cries from the industry.
-Although compliance is still mandatory by Tuesday’s deadline, the leading market watchdog said its delay in enforcement action was aimed at allowing the industry to make necessary “operational and system changes” which could lead to compliance with the rule.
+The SEC letter on Friday is a response to such cries by the industry.
+While compliance is still mandatory by Tuesday’s deadline, the leading market watchdog said its delay in enforcement action was aimed at enabling needed industry operational and systems changes that could lead to to respect the rule.

-Reporting by Katanga Johnson in Washington, DC Editing by Chris Reese and David Gregorio

 |